 A balance transfer is a process that lets you move debt on a credit card or from a loan to a different credit card.

-You’ll still have to repay the debt, but a balance transfer could help you combine multiple payments onto one card.
-In some cases, it can reduce the amount of interest you’ll pay, assuming the balance is transferred to a lower interest card.
+You’ll still have to repay the debt, but a balance transfer could help you combine multiple debts and payments onto one card.
+Additionally, in some cases, the balance transfer can reduce the amount of interest you’ll pay, as long as the balance is transferred to a lower-interest card.

-Some balance transfer cards offer an introductory 0% interest rate on the transferred balance, giving you several months to make payments without being charged any interest at all on it.
+Some balance transfer cards offer an introductory 0% interest rate on the transferred balance, giving you several months to make payments without being charged any interest at all.

-But it’s important to understand the process before you sign up for a balance transfer.
-Sometimes, a balance transfer can backfire and end up costing you money.
+Above all, it’s important to understand how a balance transfer works before you sign up for one.
+Sometimes, a balance transfer can backfire and end up costing you money, so be sure that you know the potential risks of balance transfer offers.

 How does a balance transfer work?